John Murray, 3rd Duke of Atholl

-John Murray, 3rd Duke of Atholl, KT, PC (6 May 1729 - 5 November 1774), known as John Murray until 1764, was a British Tory politician.
+John Murray, 3rd Duke of Atholl, KT, PC (6 May 1729 - 5 November 1774), known as John Murray until 1764, was a Scottish nobleman and Tory politician.

 Background

 He was born 6 May 1729.

 Murray was the eldest son of Lord George Murray, fifth son of John Murray, 1st Duke of Atholl and Lady Catherine Hamilton.
 James Murray and George Murray were his younger brothers.